Lucchese-Anthony/AppointmentManager/README.md

 The application uses a remote-stored SQLite Database that can accept new appointments, and view all future appointments

-Created by Anthony Lucchese and Henry Lembo
+Created by Anthony Lucchese and Henry Lembo.